szingaro/bopl-website/pages/index.md

 ---

 The Bologna Federated Conference on Programming Languages brings together the following top level international conferences related to programming languages and software architectures.

-The conference will be held online!
+**BOPL will be held online**, please refer to the [Attending page](attending.html) for instructions conerning _how to join the sessions_ of the conference and about _the interaction etiquette_ to mantain during the live meetings.

 <div class="list-group list-group-flush">
   <a href="http://helm.cs.unibo.it/wflp2020/" target="_blank" class="rounded list-group-item list-group-item-action list-group-item-primary mb-1">28th International Workshop on Functional and Logic Programming</a>
   <a href="https://nms.kcl.ac.uk/maribel.fernandez/LOPSTR2020/" target="_blank" class="rounded list-group-item list-group-item-action list-group-item-primary mb-1">30th International Symposium on Logic-Based Program Synthesis and Transformation</a>